tarwn/lessthandot-hugo/blogs/content/posts/2011-03-31-my-experience-attending-a-free.md

 **The Catalyst Ranch**

 We met [here][1] on Friday, March 25, the day before SQL Saturday 67.
 The meeting space was unbelievable.
 We had The Jitterbug.
 I was surrounded by free coffee, art supplies, toys, dress-up hats and comfy couches.
-I think the plan was to distract me from saying things like “SQUEEEEEEEEEE!
-It's GRANT F-ING FRITCHEY!” every time someone I admired walked in the room.
+I think the plan was to distract me from saying things like "SQUEEEEEEEEEE!
+It's GRANT F-ING FRITCHEY!" every time someone I admired walked in the room.
 Which happened approximately 10,000 times that day.

 <div class="image_block">
   <a href="/wp-content/uploads/users/grrlgeek/SQLBarbiesSmall.jpg?mtime=1301584694"><img alt="" src="/wp-content/uploads/users/grrlgeek/SQLBarbiesSmall.jpg?mtime=1301584694" width="576" height="384" /></a>